swirepe/ProofOfWork/README.md

 ## How does it work?

 It forces the client to find a SHA512 hash collision.
-Given some data, find a random nonce that, when appended to that data, produces a SHA512 hash string with a certain number of leading zeros.
+Given some data, find a random nonce that, when appended to that data with a time stamp, produces a SHA512 hash string with a certain number of leading zeros.

 I think bitmessage does something similar.

-Each proof of work is valid for, by default, two hours.
+Each proof of work is valid for two hours, by default.

 ## How can I use it?